 DAY 1: Las Vegas to Zion National Park

 Distance: 158 miles/2.5 hours

 Zion translates to "The Promised Land," and that means for you some of the most spectacular hiking adventures of your lifetime and impossible landscapes you will never forget.
 Carved by water and time beyond the stretch of the imagination, Zion National Park is a canyon that invites you to participate in the very forces that created it.

 Zion National Park's soaring towers and massive monoliths create a spectacular grandeur.
 Over 100 years old, Zion is Utah's most visited park, welcoming more than 3 million visitors in 2012.
 There are numerous easy, self-guided trails and more adventurous or strenuous hikes can be found in the park.

 Canyoneering: Zion National Park has become a favorite in this exciting sport.
-Dozens of canyons offer route finding, rappelling, swimming and hike challenges for beginners to advanced.
+Dozens of canyons offer route finding, rappelling, swimming and hike challenges for every skill level, from beginners to advanced.
 Permit required.

-Camping: All three campgrounds are popular, so make your reservations early.
+Camping: All three campgrounds are popular, so make your reservations early if you’re planning to spend a few nights.
 There are also several campgrounds a short drive outside the park.
 Zion lodging abounds in gateway communities along Highway 9 and in St. George.

-Additional park activities: Backpacking, bicycling, birding, horse-back riding, rafting and ranger-led programs.
+Additional outdoor park activities: Backpacking, bicycling, birding, horse-back riding, rafting and ranger-led programs.